Rahelehabbasii/ASAP-and-ALAP/README.md

-# ASAP
+# ALAP
-As Soon As Possible  Chart use for Synthesis Digital
+As Late As Possible  Chart use for Synthesis Digital